juliana-gru/JSFlix/README.md

 - Reactjs
 - Nodejs
-- PostgreSQL

 ### Other:
-- The movie/tv shows are from TheMovieDB API (recommended).
+- The movie/tv shows are from TheMovieDB API.